 - raw, steamed, roasted, or grilled fresh vegetables

 - frozen vegetables

-Fat is a source of essential fatty acids, such as omega-3, and is an important part of a healthful, balanced diet.
-Fat also helps the body to absorb vitamins A, D, and E.
+Fat can provide essential fatty acids, such as omega-3, and it is an integral part of a healthful, balanced diet.
+Fat also helps the body absorb vitamins A, D, E, and K.

-Replacing saturated fats and trans fats with unsaturated fats lowers cholesterol and reduces the risk of heart disease.
+Consuming unsaturated fats instead of saturated fats and trans fats can lower cholesterol and reduce the risk of heart disease.

 - certain oils, such as palm oil

 - full-fat mayonnaise

 - French fries

 - many premade meals

 - many salad dressings